george-hawkins/blender-donut-notebook/LEVEL-2.md

 Note: without _Show Overlays_ on, you won't see the weight paint and without x-ray mode off you won't see the sprinkles.

-The result is fair less regularly distributed sprinkles:
+The result is less regularly distributed sprinkles:

 ![img.png](irregular-sprinkle-distribution.png)